About the organisation

-County Sports Partnerships (CSPs) are networks of local agencies committed to working together to increase participation in sport and physical activity.
+Active Partnerships are networks of local agencies committed to working together to increase participation in sport and physical activity.

 Partners include National Governing Bodies of Sport and their clubs, local authorities, school sport / school games partnerships, sport and leisure facilities, the private sector, public health and many other sporting and non-sporting organisations.